colemickens/nixos-azure/README.md

 Azure has no direct equivalent to Amazon's public AMIs.

-At best, we could host a publicly-readable blob in every region, but there's still nothing that prevents someone from pulling the image cross-region and incurring large storage costs.
+At best, we could host a publicly-readable blob in every region, but there's still nothing that prevents someone from pulling the image cross-region and inflicting high storage costs.

-FINALLY, almost all of the options have some hole that leave them vulnerable to an attacker who constantly downloads the image, or replicates it cross-region.
+I'm not sure what to do about this, other than maybe offering a service that will replicate into a user's subscription on their behalf.
+Or alternatively look into becoming a Marketplace offer, but there's no way I'm doing that without some sort of motivations (read: compensation).

 ## open questions

+next steps:

-1. consume userdata and try to apply as NixOS config?
+1. Enhance the agent in the NixOS image to consume userdata and try to apply as NixOS config?
    - seems maybe non-trivial
    - seems like people are going to be equipped to rollout a config anyway after deploy
 2. nixops?